MuhammedMegz/AsuMathLabG30/README.rst

 This matrix is 4x4 matrix you write the first row then but ';' and between each element you but space ' '.

-- Dont feel confused about hiting enter or continue the matrix elements int new row "our code handel all these issues".
+- Dont feel confused about hiting enter or continue the matrix elements int new line "our code handel all these issues".

 For example: